 Even though the Balkans still bear traces of their untamed former self, the growth of tourism is casting a shadow over their reputation as Europe’s powder keg.
-The Balkan Peninsula is currently one of the most affordable yet fascinating areas to visit in the continent.
+The Balkan Peninsula is currently one of the most affordable yet fascinating areas to visit on the continent.
 Cultural heritage, myths of epic heroes and wandering fairies, nature, unique languages, friendly people, and delicious cuisine are quite an allure for different types of travelers.

 Tourism in the Balkans is emerging while countries like Greece and Croatia already rank in the world’s top tourist destinations.
 While these two have gone into mass tourism, Albania, Bosnia and Herzegovina, Kosovo, and North Macedonia offer great adventure opportunities for the fans of alternative tourism.
-Mountains, rivers, and lakes are the sites where mountaineering, climbing, hiking, rock climbing, winter and water sports, rafting and canoeing activities take place.
+Mountains, rivers, and lakes are the sites where mountaineering, climbing, hiking, rock climbing, winter and water sports, rafting, and canoeing activities take place.

-The peninsula is home to numerous cultural, natural, and mixed UNESCO World Heritage Sites and during the millennia, it was under the influence of Greek, Romans, and Ottomans.
+The peninsula is home to numerous cultural, natural, and mixed UNESCO World Heritage Sites and during the millennia, it was under the influence of the Greeks, Romans, and Ottomans.
 Each of them left traces in the history and culture of the Balkan countries where one can walk in ancient settlements from Roman and Hellenistic times into the architectural legacy of communism.

-One has to think about the region as it was the moon, with the only difference that its far side is brighter than the known side.
+One has to think about the region as it was the moon, with the only difference being that its far side is brighter than the known side.
 The latter refers to the turbulent part of these countries while the former to the natural beauty of this rustic region.
 Speaking about the tumultuous past of the area, heroes cannot resuscitate and put an end to never-ending conflicts, but tourism can rejuvenate the entire Balkan.

 For those who want to understand: